SumoLogic/sumologic-documentation/docs/send-data/hosted-collectors/cloud-to-cloud-integration-framework/cyberark-source.md

    * ![orange exclamation point.png](/img/reuse/orange-exclamation-point.png) An orange triangle with an exclamation point is shown when the field doesn't exist, or is disabled, in the Fields table schema.
 In this case, an option to automatically add or enable the nonexistent fields to the Fields table schema is provided.
 If a field is sent to Sumo that does not exist in the Fields schema or is disabled it is ignored, known as dropped.
 1. **EPM Username**.
 Enter your EPM username from the [Setup and Configuration](#setup-and-configuration) section.
 1. **EPM User Password**.
 Enter your EPM password from the [Setup and Configuration](#setup-and-configuration) section.
 1. **CyberArk EPM Dispatch Server**.
 Enter your CyberArk EPM Dispatch Server URL, it is the dispatch server for your region.
-Following are the dispatch server URL:
+Following are some examples of dispatch server URLs:
-    * For the US datacenter, the dispatch server is `https://login.epm.cyberark.com`.
+    * For the US datacenter, the dispatch server URL is `https://login.epm.cyberark.com`.
-    * For the EU datacenter, the dispatch server is `https://eu.epm.cyberark.com`.
+    * For the EU datacenter, the dispatch server URL is `https://eu.epm.cyberark.com`.
 1. **Application ID**.
 An application ID is a unique identifier that helps an API recognize which application or program is accessing it.
 It's like a name tag that allows the API to keep track of different applications using it.
 For example, *sumologic*.
 1. **Rate Limit C2C**.
 This option removes the request limitations imposed on the CyberArk C2C source, allowing it to make as many requests as possible.
 By default, the request limitations are set to 5 requests per minute for admin audit events and 1000 requests per 5 minutes for detailed raw and aggregated policy audit events.
 If you need to make more requests than the default limits allow, you can contact the CyberArk support team to request the limitations be removed.
 1. **Collection detailed raw events**.
 This option enables the CyberArk C2C Source to collect detailed raw events from the CyberArk EPM (Endpoint Privilege Manager).
-1. **Collect aggregate policy audit events**.
+1. **Collect aggregated policy audit events**.
 This option enables the C2C Source to collect aggregated policy audit events from the CyberArk EPM (Endpoint Privilege Manager).
 1. **Polling Interval**.
 The polling interval is the frequency at which the CyberArk C2C Source will check for updates from the CyberArk EPM (Endpoint Privilege Manager).
 This field is pre-filled with 600.
+1. When you are finished configuring the Source, click **Save**.

 ## Error Types